ilyesarf/braingrad/README.md

-# NanoGrad
+# braingrad

-Essentially, Nanograd is a lightweight deep learning library.
+Essentially, braingrad is a lightweight deep learning library.

 We aim to implement as many features as possible to make it capable of training basic neural network tasks.